Matthew 23:5

 23:23-24, "Woe unto you, scribes and

-Pharisees, hypocrites! for you pay a tithe of mint and anise and cummin, and
+Pharisees, hypocrites! for you pay a tithe of mint and anise and cummin, and have omitted the weightier matters of the law:

-These ought you to have done, and not to leave the other undone.
-You blind
+judgment, mercy, and faith.
+These ought you to have done, and not to leave the

-guides which strain at a gnat, and swallow a camel."
-Because the
+other undone.
+You blind guides which strain at a gnat, and swallow a

-Pharisees did not understand the scriptures, they left off the most important
+camel."
+Because the Pharisees did not understand the scriptures,

-things when they taught.
-They taught about giving money and tithing, which
+they left off the most important things when they taught.
+They taught about

-Jesus shows here to be less important than other matters.
+giving money and tithing, which Jesus shows here to be less important than

 The Pharisees used the scriptures, they

-taught from the scriptures; but because they had the wrong motivation, they
+taught from the scriptures, but because they had the wrong motivation, they

 guided people in the wrong direction, and Jesus called them blind guides.
 Just